-The only city on the Earth belonging to two continents, Istanbul is a world class destination.
+The only city on the Earth belonging to two continents, Istanbul is a world class destination and an obligatory stop if you are traveling to Turkey.
 It connects Europe and Asia geographically and culturally, yet maintains a distinctly unique character.
 Its spectacular location matches its vast architectural heritage that speaks of a glorious history.
 During centuries it was the capital of two important empires: Byzantine and Ottoman.
 With the transfer of the capital to Ankara in 1923 it lost its political importance, nevertheless maintaining its role as cultural and spiritual center of Turkey.
 Even today it is much larger than any other city in the country and its most important economical center.

 Istanbul lies on both sides of the Bosphorus strait expanding over a territory of more than 5000 km2.
 The European part is additionally divided by the Golden Horn, which separates the two most important historical districts: Sultanahmet on the south and Galata on the north.
 The form of the city and its urban grid are additionally determined by the mountainous topography of the terrain.
 Two motorway belts intersected by major avenues heading towards the Bosphorus on both continents bypass the city center.
 The city adapts to the terrain, therefore most of the streets in the urban area are of irregular shape.